tamasgal/km3mon/README.md

 ## Requirements

-There are two requirements needed:

  - Python 3.5+
- - tmux

-Both of them should be available ony any DAQ system you encounter.
-If not, contact the administrators.

 Every other dependency will be installed or updated during the `make` procedure via the Python package manager `pip`.